fbpx

 This post about Halloween traditions around the world was written by family travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

-We’ve got you covered!
 From Mexico to China, we’ve compiled a list of the most interesting and unique Halloween traditions from around the world.
-Spoiler alert – some of these traditions are pretty spooky!
+Spoiler alert – some of these traditions are pretty spooky, and many involve costume parties and unique rituals.

-Halloween is fast approaching, and while here in the United States we celebrate with parties, trick or treating, scary movies, and haunted houses, that is not how everyone celebrates this spooky season.
+Halloween is fast approaching, and while here in the United States we celebrate with parties, trick or treat, scary movies, and haunted houses, that is not how everyone celebrates this spooky season.

 Keep reading if you’re looking for a little bit of Halloween inspiration (or just some good old-fashioned creepiness).
 You won’t want to miss out on these eerie traditions from all over the globe.